Thanksgiving Day closings

 The City of Muskogee Public Works offices will be closed Thursday and Friday.

 During this time, both residential and commercial trash pickup will be unavailable.
-Pickups will resume Friday and Saturday.
+Pickup will resume Friday and Saturday.
 Holiday schedule is subject to change due to inclement weather.

 At the U.S. Post Office, office windows will be closed Thursday, with no mail delivery.
 The post office boxes area will be open.